jlawrence/flexbox-presentation/content.md

 ### Flex-Basis

 Flex-basis can be used to set suggested sizes.
 Flexbox will try to respect those sizes, but minimum widths take priority.
 In this example, the temperature items each take up 30% of the horizontal space.
-The description could not be shrunk to fit 1%, so flexbox made the description as small as it could.
+The description could not be shrunk to fit the requested 5%, so flexbox made the description as small as it could.

 ```css
 .low-temperature,